Addenri/Guitar-SFX/README.md

 # SFX
-Sound FX plugins made with iPlug2
+Sound FX plugins for electric guitars made with iPlug2